hashgraph/guardian/docs/policy-workflow-creation-using-the-guardian-user-interface/policy-workflow-wrap-up.md

             }
           ]
         },
-        // Block to display rejection info (i.e. the INSTALLER was not approved by RootAuthority).
+        // Block to display rejection info (i.e. the INSTALLER was not approved by Standard Registry).
         {
           "tag": "installer_rejected",
           "blockType": "InformationBlock",